Teyo1/RedTeamingStuff/Social-Engineering/Phishing-Server/README.md

-# QR Code Credential Harvest
+QR Code Credential Harvest

 ## Poster with QR Code

-- **Effectiveness**: A well-designed poster with a QR code can be highly effective in collecting credentials.
-This approach leverages a physical medium (the poster) to direct individuals to a malicious link.
+- **Effectiveness**: Using a poster with a QR code can be highly effective for credential harvesting.
+By presenting an enticing offer, like a job opportunity, and using a QR code to direct individuals to a malicious site, you can trick people into entering their credentials.
-- **Target Audience**: This tactic is effective for any group of individuals who might be susceptible to phishing attempts.
-Placing the poster in settings where people are concerned about their security or where LinkedIn is commonly used (e.g., office spaces, tech conferences) increases the likelihood of success.
+- **Target Audience**: This approach is effective for professionals actively seeking new job opportunities.
+The lure of a potential job, especially one that promises great pay, can be persuasive.

 ## Scenario for Usage

-- **Scenario**: The phishing attempt is framed as a job opportunity.
+- **Scenario**: The poster advertises a job opportunity with great pay, encouraging people to scan the QR code to apply.
+The QR code directs them to a fake LinkedIn login page designed to capture their credentials.
-- **Specific Group**: This is effective for professionals who use LinkedIn regularly and are concerned about account security.
-It preys on the natural anxiety people feel about potential security breaches.
+- **Specific Group**: This is targeted at professionals who are looking for job opportunities and may be eager to apply for a seemingly lucrative position.
+They are more likely to be persuaded by the promise of good pay.

 ## Harvesting Tool

-- **Website**: The website used, set up using the `zphisher` tool, mimics a LinkedIn login page to collect user credentials.
-The use of a tool like `zphisher` simplifies the creation of phishing pages.
+- **Website**: The website used for harvesting credentials is set up to mimic a LinkedIn login page.
+The `zphisher` tool was used to create this phishing page.
-- **Testing**: The QR code and website were tested thoroughly, confirming that the tool is working as expected.
+- **Testing**: The QR code and associated website were tested to confirm that the tool is functioning correctly.

 ## Outcome

-- **Phishing Success**: If the target enters their LinkedIn login credentials on the fake page, the attacker gains access to the victim’s LinkedIn account.
-This could lead to unauthorized activities and potential damage, such as identity theft or financial loss.
+- **Phishing Success**: If the target enters their LinkedIn credentials on the fake page, the attacker gains access to their LinkedIn account.
+This could lead to unauthorized activities and potential risks, such as identity theft or other forms of exploitation.

 ## QR Code Creation

-- **Link Shortener**: Using a link shortener (`t.ly` in this case) makes the URL more manageable and helps obscure the destination, making it less obvious that the link is malicious.
+- **Link Shortener**: A link shortener (`t.ly`) was used to make the URL more manageable and less suspicious.
-- **Poster Design**: Canva was used to design the poster, which is a user-friendly tool for creating visually appealing and convincing materials.
+- **Poster Design**: Canva was used to design the poster, which featured a call-to-action to scan the QR code for a job opportunity.

 ## Results

-- **Data Collection**: Test credentials were successfully collected using the phishing page, as demonstrated by the screenshots.
+- **Data Collection**: The credentials were successfully harvested, as shown by the screenshots.

 ## Recommendations and Considerations

 1. **Ethical Use**: Ensure that such techniques are used ethically and legally.
-Always have explicit permission from the target group if conducting security awareness tests or penetration tests.
+Always have explicit permission if conducting security awareness tests or penetration tests.
-2. **Awareness Training**: Consider using this experience to educate others about phishing risks and how to recognize and avoid them.
+2. **Awareness Training**: This experience can be used to educate others about phishing risks and how to recognize and avoid them.

 ---